github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

    ```shell
    gh release create v1.3.2 --title "v1.3.2 (beta)" --notes "this is a beta release" --prerelease
    ```
-If you @mention any {% data variables.product.product_name %} users in the notes, the published release on {% data variables.prodname_dotcom_the_website %} will include a **Contributors** section with a "facepile" of all the mentioned users.
+If you @mention any {% data variables.product.product_name %} users in the notes, the published release on {% data variables.product.prodname_dotcom_the_website %} will include a **Contributors** section with a "facepile" of all the mentioned users.

 {% endcli %}